Skip to content

 Section titled “9.2.1 The Parallelizing Compiler: From Source Code to Parallel Instructions”

-The compiler is the first agent in the process of realizing parallelism.
-Its primary role is to analyze the source code and transform it into an executable form that leverages the target hardware’s parallel features.1 This process involves several key stages.
+The compiler is the initial component in achieving parallelism.
+Its main function is to analyze the source code and convert it into an executable format that utilizes the parallel features of the target hardware.1 This process consists of several key stages.

 Analysis: The Foundation of Parallelization